-Cross-Platform Mobile Development in 2021
+Cross-Platform Mobile Development

 The Mobile industry has been growing exponentially since Steve Jobs introduced the first smartphone to the world in 2007.

 Today, dominated by the Android and iOS platforms, the mobile industry has overtaken the Desktop computer industry.
 That is why many developers are searching for how to develop cross-platform mobile apps.

 This article aims to explain mobile app development and point programmers to platforms and resources that enhance cross-platform app development.